Jiaoddung/sql-chatbot/README.md

 ### Database Setup

-Ensure you have the `chinook.db` SQLite database file and the `chinook.sql` script.
-The `chinook.sql` script is used to create the necessary tables and populate the database.
+Ensure you have the `FakeData.db` SQLite database file and the `FakeData.sql` script.
+The `FakeData.sql` script is used to create the necessary tables and populate the database.

 ### Running the Application